The Transfer Performance of Economic Models: Introduction

+Transfer prediction is also an important consideration when comparing economic models with black box algorithms.
+Several papers have compared the predictive performance of machine learning algorithms with that of more structured economic models in out-of-sample tests \citep{PeysakhovichNaecker2017,Notietal,Plonskyetal,CamererNaveSmith,FudenbergLiang,Kandori,Ke}, concluding that machine learning algorithms are more predictive.
+In the application we consider, black box methods turn out to be less effective at transferring predictions across domains.
+This result joins \citet{gechter2019evaluating}'s finding that structural models deliver better policy recommendations for conditional cash transfer policies in new contexts than black box methods do.
+We hope that our methods will be used to assess the transferability of economic models in other problems as well, contributing to a more comprehensive picture of how well economic models generalize.

-This paper is situated at the intersection of several literatures in economics, computer science, and statistics.
-These literatures consider several related but distinct tasks: synthesizing evidence across different domains, improving the quality of extrapolation from one domain to another, and quantifying the extent to which insights from one domain generalize to another.
-Our results are most closely related to this third strand.
+Finally, our theoretical framework and results lie at the intersection of several literatures in economics, computer science, and statistics.
+These literatures consider several related but distinct objectives: synthesizing evidence across different domains, improving the quality of extrapolation from one domain to another, and quantifying the extent to which insights from one domain generalize to another.

-The first objective, synthesizing results across different domains, is a particular focus of the literature on meta-analysis.\footnote{See \cite{CardKrueger}, \citet{BenartzietAl}, \citet{dellavignapope}, \citet{HummelMaedche}, \citet{BandieraFischerPratYtsma}, \citet{ImaiRutterCamerer} and \citet{Vivalt} among others.} Our goal is instead to assess the cross-domain forecast accuracy of a model.
-These problems are related, and \cite{Meager2019} and \cite{Meager2022} in particular provide posterior predictive intervals for new domains in the context of her application.
-Unlike our approach, the predictive intervals reported in those papers rely on a parametric model for the distribution of effects across domains.
+The first objective, synthesizing results across different domains, is a particular focus of the literature on meta-analysis \citep{CardKrueger,dellavignapope,BandieraFischerPratYtsma,ImaiRutterCamerer,Vivalt}.
+Our goal is instead to assess the cross-domain forecast accuracy of a model.
+These problems are related, and \cite{Meager2019} and \cite{Meager2022} in particular provide posterior predictive intervals for new domains in the context they consider.
+Unlike our approach, the predictive intervals reported in those papers are valid only under a parametric model for the distribution of effects across domains and a distributional assumption on the domain-specific effect estimates.